Will my diploma/transcript indicate I received a degree online?

 - iOS: VoiceOver (latest OS version)

 Do you offer an online library service?
-How will I access the HSU library?
+How will I access the Humboldt library?

-Leadership Studies students have access to the HSU library and all of the library's online resources.
+Leadership Studies students have access to the Humboldt library and all of the library's online resources.
+You can also get a Student ID Card from the library.

 Is there training offered for a prospective online student?